igicerovsky/pcr-report/README.md

 ### Control limit checks

-Controll limits checkare aplliet to reference `rc` and plasmid control `pc`.
+Controll limits checks are applied to reference `rc` and plasmid control `pc`.
 Column used for check is computed method result `vg/ml`.
 ![method check](./media/control_check.png)

 ### Coefficient of variation (CV)